The Sales Conversation – What can go wrong?

 Why does this happen?

 So why do so many sales conversations “go wrong” in this way, leaving both parties feeling dissatisfied?
-And people who really need help not getting the support they need, and business owners not getting enough clients for their business to really feel in flow?
+With people who really need help not getting the support they need, and business owners not getting enough clients for their business to really feel in flow?

 When you’re worrying about…